Last update: 04dec13

 instead voted for: Ronald Reagan (challenged Ford's GOP nomination)

-Note: Mr. Padden did, however, vote for Ford's running mate, Robert Dole; Dole thus became the only Vice Presidential candidate to receive more Electoral Votes than the top of the national ticket on which he was running.
+Note: Mr. Padden did, however, vote for Ford's running mate, Robert Dole; Dole thus became the first Vice-Presidential candidate to receive more Electoral Votes than the top of the National Ticket on which he was running.

 1972: Roger L. MacBride, Virginia